Lambert-Nguyen/cosmo-management/docs/features/calendar_implementation_guide.md

 ## 🎯 Conclusion

-The Aristay Calendar implementation provides a comprehensive, user-friendly interface for managing property bookings and tasks.
+The Cosmo Calendar implementation provides a comprehensive, user-friendly interface for managing property bookings and tasks.
 With its seamless portal integration, advanced filtering capabilities, and robust permission system, it serves as a central hub for property management operations.

 The implementation follows Django best practices, includes comprehensive testing, and provides a solid foundation for future enhancements.
 The calendar is production-ready and provides an excellent user experience across all devices.